DevExpress/devextreme-angular-template/README.md

 ## Add a View

-Use following command to add a view to a DevExtreme Angular application based on the current template.
+Use the following command to add a view to a DevExtreme Angular application based on the current template.

     npx devextreme add view view-name [--icon=IconName]